keboola/connection-docs/components/writers/storage/google-cloud-storage/index.md

 To create a service account go to your Google Cloud Platform console [Service accounts](https://console.cloud.google.com/iam-admin/serviceaccounts) page.
 There, click the **create service account** button, provide a name to the account, eg. keboola-cloud-storage, and click the **create** button.

 In the "Grant this service account access to project" section select the **Storage Object Admin** role and click the **continue** button.

 You can keep the "Grant users access to this service account" blank and press the **done** button.
 Once you see your newly created service account in the service account list, click the 3 dots in the actions column and select **manage keys**.
 Then click the **add key** button and select **create new key**.
 Select the JSON key and press the **create** button, the key should be automatically downloaded to your computer.

 Locate the JSON key file and copy and paste the whole JSON to the Service Account Key field in the Google Cloud Storage Service Account login and press the **save** button.
-It might take up to 10 minutes for the service account scope rights will be granted to the service account.
+It might take up to 10 minutes for the service account scope rights to be granted to the service account.

 ### Row configuration